Written by James Hall | 0 Comments | Last Updated: November 7, 2017

 Considering the versatility of the vacuum, we think the £190 RRP is very reasonable for the DCV582.

 Keep in mind that you’ll need to buy a Dewalt tool battery if you don’t already own one though – at least if you want to use it without mains power.
 This can add a significant amount to the total cost.

 One area the DCV582 is slightly let down is its set of tools and accessories.

 The vacuum only comes with two accessories: a crevice tool and wide nozzle tool.
 A brush isn’t included, which would have been a useful addition.
-We also would have liked an extension tube – although this may be too much to ask for a compact vacuum.
+We also would have liked an extension tube – such as those that come with the Karcher WD3 P vac – although this may be too much to ask for a compact vacuum.

 Frequently Asked Questions

 Are batteries included?

 No, batteries need to be bought separately.
 If you already own a Dewalt XR 14.4v or 18V battery, however, you should be able to use this.

 Yes, but you’ll need to empty the vacuum more often otherwise the filter will get clogged quickly.
 This reduces suction power until the filter has been cleaned.